 Now imagine if they have to go up or down stairwells to get to safety or reach those in need of help and their call drops.
 While it’s a generally accepted fact that cellular coverage is terrible in stairwells, the impact of dead zones takes on enormous proportions in critical situations – both inside a building and beyond.
 In a wildfire, for instance, there may be coverage holes due to no signal from cell towers, which exponentially increases the risk to emergency responders and inhabitants.

 Nextivity is active in the public safety community and has partnered with organizations like the Safer Buildings Coalition that are committed to improving critical communications during emergency situations in an effort to reduce the risks to first responders and those they’re trying to help.
-Together we are driving awareness about the importance of emergency responder radio communications systems (ERRCS) systems across multiple industries.
+Together we are driving awareness about the importance of Emergency Responder Communications Enhancement Systems (ERCES) across multiple industries.

 FirstNet connection inside buildings